JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 ### Communication
 - The more formal you go the stricter the rules become
-- Similarily, there is an expectation that your more formal clothing will be better quality and well maintained
+- Similarly, there is an expectation that your more formal clothing will be better quality and well maintained

     - Clothing is a means for others to identify you as one group or another
     -